Diana Prince (DC Extended Universe)

+Gadot's performance as Wonder Woman, the first live-action portrayal of the character in cinema, has received critical praise, beginning with her debut in Batman v Superman, where she was considered a highlight.
+Her performance in Wonder Woman was especially praised for its warmth, optimism, and chemistry with her co-stars.
+However, political backlash in some Arab countries led to bans due to Gadot's Israeli background.
+Her role in Justice League faced criticism for being minimized and objectified, though Zack Snyder's version received more positive feedback.

 Fictional character biography

 Themysciran days

 Diana was born to Queen Hippolyta around 3000 BC on the hidden island of Themyscira, home to the Amazons, women warriors created by Zeus to protect mankind.
 Hippolyta explains their history to Diana, including how Ares became jealous of humanity and orchestrated its destruction.
 When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound Ares and force his retreat.
 Before dying, Zeus left the Amazons a weapon, the "Godkiller", to prepare them for Ares's return.
 Hippolyta reluctantly agrees to let her sister, General Antiope, train Diana as a warrior.

-At age 12, Diana competes in a race during an Amazonian sporting event.
-She uses a shortcut to a finish line, but is caught by Hippolyta.
-Hippolyta teaches Diana about the harmful effects of cheating.
+At age 8, Diana competes in a race during an Amazonian sporting event.
+She uses a shortcut to a finish line, but is caught by Antiope.
+Hippolyta teaches Diana about the harmful effects of cheating and tells her about being patient, for her time to be a hero will come someday.